great-expectations/great_expectations/docs/docusaurus/docs/oss/guides/setup/configuring_metadata_stores/configure_result_stores.md

 ### Reference the new configuration

-To make Great Expectations look for Validation Results on the GCS store, set the ``validations_store_name`` variable to the name of your GCS Validations Store.
+To make Great Expectations look for Validation Results on the GCS store, set the ``validation_results_store_name`` variable to the name of your GCS Validations Store.
 In the previous example this was `validations_GCS_store`.

 ### Confirm that the Validation Results Store has been correctly configured